intelagense/rwxrob/README.md

 Yeah — I admit, I do romanticize technology as an art form that transforms our lives for the better.
-God knows I love talking about it, which is why I most enjoy empowering others by learning it.
+God knows I love talking about it, which is why I most enjoy empowering others by helping them learn it.

 I started [SKILSTAK](https://skilstak.io) in May 2013 to explore how technology can be used for personal empowerment.
 I've always observed